 It is assumed that you have a sound knowledge of general chemistry and basic organic chemistry (i.e., one year or equivalent of each).
-Having taken other, upper-division CHM or beginning biochemistry courses may be beneficial as well; however, concepts from other specialized sub-disciplines of chemistry and biochemistry will be brought in and explained as appropriate.
+Having taken other, upper-division CHM or introductory biochemistry courses may be beneficial as well; however, these are not necessary and concepts from other specialized sub-disciplines of chemistry and biochemistry will be brought in and explained as appropriate.